Aja Volkman

 Aja Volkman (/ˈeɪʒə/; born March 4, 1980) is an American singer and songwriter, best known as the frontwoman of the indie rock band Nico Vega.
-She has also released an EP titled Egyptian as a duo with her then husband Dan Reynolds (of Imagine Dragons) under the moniker Egyptian.
+She has also released an EP titled Egyptian as a duo with her then-husband Dan Reynolds (of Imagine Dragons) under the pseudonym Egyptian.

 Personal life

 Volkman is the daughter of James Volkman and artist Rogene Manas.
-She attended South Eugene High School and graduated in the class of 1998 at the age of 18.
+She attended South Eugene High School where she graduated in 1998.

 She was married to the lead singer of Imagine Dragons, Dan Reynolds, on March 5, 2011.
 They have three daughters and a son.
 Their oldest daughter was born August 2012, fraternal twin girls in March 2017, and their son in October 2019.
 On April 26, 2018, Reynolds announced that he and Volkman would divorce after 7 years of marriage.
 Volkman confirmed the pending divorce the following day.
 However, on November 6, 2018, along with the release of the Imagine Dragons song "Bad Liar", Reynolds announced that he and Volkman were dating once again and that she helped co-write the song with him earlier in the year.
 After four more years together, they announced that they had separated once again on September 16, 2022.
 Volkman filed for divorce the following April, which was then finalized in March 2024.